- The Three Kinds of Mast Cell Dog Tumors

 - Risk Factors of Mast Cell Tumors

 - Treatment Options for Dogs: How To Treat Canine Mast Cell Tumors

 Often abbreviated as MCTs, mast cell tumors are one of the more commonly found tumors in dogs.
-In fact, out of all cases of canine cancer, twenty percent of dogs with cancer are diagnosed with mast cell tumors.
-The main reason why mast cell tumors are so frequently found in dogs is that these tumors can grow from just about anywhere on your dog's skin.
+In fact, out of all cases of canine cancer, 20% of dogs with cancer are diagnosed with mast cell tumors.
+The main reason why mast cell tumors are so frequently found in dogs is that these tumors can grow from just about anywhere on your dog's body.

-Not all mast cell tumors look the same appearance-wise either so they not only grow with ease but they can take on just about any form as well.
-Adding fuel to the fire, tumors that stem from the rapid growth of mast cells are also incredibly aggressive, meaning they are harder to keep under control.
-The cancerous cells metastasize very readily, so keeping these tumors under control is key.
+Not all mast cell tumors in dogs have the same appearance either so they not only grow with ease but they can take on just about any form as well.
+Adding fuel to the fire, tumors that stem from the rapid growth of mast cells are also incredibly aggressive making them difficult to keep under control.
+The cancerous cells metastasize very rapidly, so keeping these tumors under control is imperative.

-Figuring out the location of the tumor is one of the first steps.
-Bone marrow is a common location for MCTs in dogs, but bone marrow isn’t the sole site of origin.
+Finding the location of the tumor is one of the first steps.
+Bone marrow is a common location for MCT in dogs, but bone marrow isn’t the sole site of origin.
 Other locations of origin include the liver, spleen, and gastrointestinal tract of our canine companions.

 Medical professionals use a grading system to differentiate between mast cell tumors.
 The grading system places mast cell tumors into one of three categories…